walinejs/waline/docs/en/migration/client.md

-# Waline client v1 migration guide
+---
+title: Migration to @waline/client v1
+icon: migration
+---

 V1 has several changes, the BREAKING CHANGEs are detailed in [Initialization](#initialization) and [Widget Change](#widget-change).